elastisys/compliantkubernetes/docs/compliantkubernetes/roadmap.md

 ## Additional dashboards

-User experience for Compliant Kubernetes operators, application developers, and CISOs will be continously improved, including addition of single pane of glass dashboards that give overviews of all relevant services.
+User experience for Compliant Kubernetes operators, application developers, and CISOs will be continuously improved, including addition of single pane of glass dashboards that give overviews of all relevant services.

 # Non-Goals